arjangch/grails-project-helper/README.md

 The easiest way to setup Grails is using [sdkamn](https://sdkman.io/).
 Then add the file ".sdkmanrc" into every root directory of a project.
 Every time entring the directory it will load tech stack listed in .sdkman.
 Essentially you can run multiple different versions in the same local environment.
-For example this .sdkman
+For example this .sdkmanrc
 ```groovy
 # Enable auto-env through the sdkman_auto_env config
 # Add key=value pairs of SDKs to use below